sababado/McPubs/README.md

 The notification will update the device with any new information and also provide a status to the user.
 The pub may be updated or it may be deleted.
 The status will show on the user's list until an action is taken by the user.
 This will serve as a reminder that some action needs to be taken.
+If small changes are found, such as a typo fix, the app will get a message from the server that new data is available.
+In which case the app will sync with the server in order to have the most up-to-date information.

 Users can stop watching pubs at any time by tapping on the pub and deleting it from their list.